The state of Oaxaca is located in southwestern Mexico and is situated partly on the Pacific Ocean with the rest of the

 It aims to present the history of the Oaxacan people’s interaction with plants by diving the garden into sections.

-The bio and cultural diversity through themes that include, for example, areas of plants used to make soap, dye, or medicine.
+The bio and cultural diversity through themes include, for example, areas of plants used to make soap, dye, or medicine.

 It’s a calming environment for strolling around but also full of unique plants to enjoy.

 A great place to spend the afternoon if you are looking to unwind.

 What is a trip to Mexico without some street food and mezcal tasting?
 This is defiantly something you must add to your things to do in Oaxaca.

 Not sure what Mezcal is?
 Mezcal is made from agave and is an alcoholic beverage very popular in Oaxaca.

 It’s mostly consumed straight and has a smoky flavor.
-It goes perfect with tacos and mole, which is one of the local cuisines in Oaxaca.
+It goes perfectly with tacos and mole, which is one of the local cuisines in Oaxaca.